zachzurn/thermal/README.md

 * Render to an image ✅
 * Render to HTML with SVG barcodes and QR Codes ✅
 * Allow for the creation of virtual USB and Ethernet printer emulators
+* Support all single byte codepages (Need help on this.
+See wiki)

 ## Fonts included in this repo do not fall under this repos licence